IGEL-Technology/shim-review/README.md

 *******************************************************************************
 ### Do you build your signed kernel with additional local patches?
 What do they do?
 *******************************************************************************
+We generally backport fixes and features from development kernels to our LTS kernels.
+For example, we're currently on 6.6.x but have quite a few backports from 6.8+

- * we apply various patches to support also the most recent hardware, e.g.
+ * We apply various patches to support also the most recent hardware, e.g.
   * MeteorLake processor generation
   * HP mt645
   * Surface tablets
+ * We have IGEL OS-specific features in the kernel
+  * IGEL Flash Driver, a kind of logical volume manager optimized for small flash memory devices providing checksum validation, encryption, etc.

 *******************************************************************************